-Lakshmana Temple, Khajuraho is a beautiful stone temple.
-The temple is dedicated to Lord Vishnu.
-Lakshmana Temple in Khajuraho is categorized under the Western Group of Temples in Khajuraho.
-This temple is a major tourist attraction in Khajuraho as it is one of the earliest stone temples in the whole of India.
-The Lakshmana temple in Khajuraho is one of the biggest temples in the town.
-The Lakshmana Temple is well-preserved.
+Lakshmana Temple, Khajuraho, is a beautiful stone temple.
+The temple is dedicated to Lord Vishnu and is categorized under the Western Group of Temples in Khajuraho.
+This temple is a major tourist attraction in Khajuraho as it is one of the earliest stone temples in India.
+The Lakshmana temple in Khajuraho is one of the biggest temples in the town and is well-preserved.

-The Lakshmana Temple in Khajuraho in Madhya Pradesh in India dates back to the 10th century A.D.
-The Lakshmana Temple at Khajuraho was built by King Yasovarman to set up a Vishnu image, which was gifted to him by Devapala.
+This temple in Madhya Pradesh dates back to the 10th century A.D.
+King Yasovarman built the Lakshmana Temple at Khajuraho to set up a Vishnu image gifted to him by Devapala.
 The statue was brought from Tibet.

-The temple stands on a platform which has sculptures depicting elephants and horsemen in procession.
-On climbing the stairs of the temples one reaches to the broad platform of where rituals are performed.
-The Lakshmana Temple at Khajuraho faces east and a flight of stairs leads to the inner chamber which is placed on a platform.
+The temple stands on a platform with sculptures depicting elephants and horsemen in procession.
+On climbing the stairs of the temples, one reaches the broad platform where rituals are performed.
+The Lakshmana Temple at Khajuraho faces east, and a flight of stairs leads to the inner chamber, which is placed on a platform.

 The Lakshmana Temple has all the characteristics of a north Indian temple, with a porch at the entrance, a hall of pillars, and sculptural motifs on the walls.
 The pradakshina path is around the main chamber and is decorated with sculpture all over it.
 The Vaikuntha Vishnu statue bears three heads representing the various incarnations.

 Ans.
 Chandela kings built Lakshmana Temple in Khajuraho between the 10th and 13th centuries.

 Ans.
 Lakshmana Temple is 30 meters in length and 14 meters in width.
 The temple stands about 80 feet from the ground level.